Codefikeyz/Joystream_HR/weekly_summary_07-Jan-2024.md

 # Recent Recruitments

-> [@GodsHunter](https://pioneerapp.xyz/#/members/1541) was as hired on the role of storage providers within the Storage Working Group.
+> [@GodsHunter](https://pioneerapp.xyz/#/members/1541) was hired as a storage provider within the Storage Working Group.
 He actively contributes to the growth of the local crypto community, with a primary focus on validation, and he holds the esteemed position of a senior ambassador for the Moonbeam network.
 His typical endeavors involve crafting valuable content and actively participating in governance initiatives.
 >

 > [@sieemma](https://pioneerapp.xyz/#/members/458) was hired as a distribution provider within the Distribution Working Group.
 He has over 5 years experience in crypto, he has not only administered nodes on diverse testnets but has also contributed significantly as a Joystream storage worker.
 His expertise extends to moderating for various crypto projects, showcasing a balance between technical proficiency and community engagement.
 He effortlessly deploys testnet nodes, exemplifying a well-rounded skill set in the crypto space.